Anandamide (AEA) Research Dashboard

 Description of Anandamide (AEA)

-Anandamide was the first endogenous (naturally occurring inside the human body) cannabinoid to be discovered by Raphael Mechoulam in 1995.
-Mechoulam and his team named the compound combining the Sanskrit word for bliss, "ananda," and the word "amide" describing an organic chemical compound to arrive at the name anandamide.
+Anandamide was the first endogenous (naturally occurring inside the human body) cannabinoid to be discovered in 1992 by R. Mechoulam, L. Hanus et al. The team named the compound combining the Sanskrit word for bliss, "ananda," and the word "amide" describing an organic chemical compound to arrive at the name anandamide.
 The naturally occurring enzyme fatty acid amide hydrolase (FAAH) breaks down AEA.

 Anandamide (N-arachidonyl ethanolamide)

 Anandamide, Arachidonylethanolamide, Arachidonoyl ethanolamide, N-Arachidonoylethanolamine

 - AEA induces significant airway relaxation (A. Simon et al., 2022)

 - CB1 and CB2 receptor activation by AEA play a therapeutic role in mitigating pain, improving mood and cognition, and reducing inflammation and oxidative stress, for instance.